home - Electricity

 An incredibly delicate and sophisticated blue color creates a soulful and soft atmosphere.

-In the photo there is a children's room and walls with a blue pearl Venetian coating.
+In the photo there is a children's room and walls with a blue mother-of-pearl Venetian coating.

 Silver